Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Approach

 \begin{itemize} \item The \emph{account} executing the job: it is reported as \emph{ACCOUNT} in SLURM. \item The \emph{group} of the given job: the project ID is intended to group the jobs belonging to the same project.
 The status should be empty or default if the user does not call the command with the project ID.
 The project ID is reported as \emph{GROUP} in SLURM.
 So, whenever we execute the same scripts several times, the project ID is reported as the same \emph{GROUP} in SLURM. \end{itemize}

 We have a many-to-many relationship between accounts and groups.
 All the jobs executed by an account under a given group are therefore related to the same project.
 We can use \emph{ACCOUNT-GROUP} as case ID; in this case, we are certain that the jobs executed by the same user under the same project are all collected.
-In this technique, we generate a unique case ID per each unique combination of \emph{ACCOUNT} and \emph{GROUP}, as shown in Fig.~\ref{figure8-a}.
+In this technique, we generate a unique case ID per each unique combination of \emph{ACCOUNT} and \emph{GROUP}, as shown in Table shown in Fig~\ref{account_group_study_table}.
 The parallel relationship between \emph{Parallel-job1} and \emph{Parallel-job2} has been discovered based on their occurrence in rows 2, 4 and 8, 10, which show they can be executed in any order.

 In this method, we may consider only the account instead of considering the combination of group and account, but the advantage of considering also the group is that the control flow of different projects of the same account is not combined.
-This technique also has limitations, including adding loops for commands, because we do not have a way to recognize that two consecutive executions of the same command are related to different experiments.
+This technique also has limitations, considering loops where they shouldn't be, due to the inability to differentiate between consecutive executions of the same command related to different experiments.
 As a result, the precision is significantly reduced, because many different behaviors and command sequences are allowed by the resulting model.